The author is a guitarist and bassist with over 35 years of experience as a musician.

 If you’re a guitar player who is into shredding you’re part of a legacy that includes some of the best musicians in the history of hard rock and heavy metal.
 You are helping to carry a torch ignited by players like Yngwie Malmsteen, Eddie Van Halen, Steve Vai, and Joe Satriani, and continued on today by amazing talents such as Herman Li, Alexi Laiho, Chris Broderick, and Jeff Loomis.

 Shred is about more than guitar calisthenics and more than technical knowledge.
 It’s about squeezing every ounce of energy out of six strings and twenty-four frets and taking the guitar to new heights.

-Each generation of guitar player builds upon the work of those who came before them, and continues to push the boundaries of the instrument.
+Each generation of guitar players builds upon the work of those who came before them and continues to push the boundaries of the instrument.

 If you are part of this next generation, you need the right tool for the job.
 There are a lot of great guitars out there for metal, but if you’re a shredder you need something built just for your needs.

 There were dark days, not long ago, when such instruments were becoming increasingly hard to find.
 But fortunately, the Age of Shred that started back in the 1980s is seeing a resurgence, and more and more players are pushing themselves to get better on the guitar.

 The top rock guitar manufacturers have responded with some of the best guitars for shredding ever devised.